Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Simulation Study

-We are interested in testing $H_0: \theta_{2}=\theta_2^{(0)}$ with $\alpha=0.05$ significance level and consider two different values for $\theta_2^{(0)}$: $1$ and $1.5 $.
-Since the likelihood function involves intractable integral forms, we do not consider likelihood ratio test and only compare the bootstrap quasi-score method with the naive quasi-score method; a brief description of the bootstrap method under two-stage cluster sampling is given in the Section \ref{append: bootstrap method} of the Supplementary Material.
+We test $H_0: \theta_{2}=\theta_2^{(0)}$ with $\alpha=0.05$ nominal significance level and consider two different values for $\theta_2^{(0)}$: $1$ and $1.01$.
+Since the likelihood function involves intractable integral forms, we do not consider the likelihood-ratio test and only compare the bootstrap quasi-score method with the naive quasi-score method.

-For each scenario, we generate $1\,000$ Monte Carlo samples, and $1\,000$ iterations for each sample are used for both bootstrap methods.
+For each scenario, we generate $1\,000$ Monte Carlo samples, and we consider $M=200$, $M=500$ and $M=1\,000$ iterations for the bootstrap quasi-score method.
 Table \ref{tab: simulation two stage} summarizes the simulation results.
-For both scenarios, the native quasi-score method has a higher type I error rate under $H_0$ for both scenarios.
-In contrast, the type I error rate of the bootstrap quasi-score method is close to $0.05$ when the null hypothesis is true for both scenarios.
-On the other hand, the power of the proposed bootstrap methods is reasonable compared with the naive quasi-score method.
+For both scenarios, the naive quasi-score method has a larger type I error rate under $H_0$.
+In contrast, the type I error rates of the bootstrap quasi-score method are close to the nominal significance level when the null hypothesis is true for both scenarios.
+Besides, the power of the proposed bootstrap testing methods is reasonable compared with the naive quasi-score method.
+In addition, we get similar test results regardless the number of bootstrap repetitions.